HL7/fhir-us-ph-library/input/pagecontent/StructureDefinition-us-ph-encounter-intro.md

-This profile further constrains the US Core Encounter profile as follows:
+It is based on the [US Core Encounter]({{site.data.fhir.ver.hl7fhiruscore}}/StructureDefinition-us-core-race.html) profile and further constrains it as follows:
 * sets the subject to US Public Health Patient
 * adds a ResponsibleProvider participant slice that sets:
     * type to ATND